Computes the peak directional linear regression slope for upward or downward

 Details

-local slopes within a rolling window specified by span
+slopes within a rolling window specified by span along x, in units of

 Examples